Glossary of Dental Health Terms

 molars: three back teeth in each dental quadrant used for grinding food.

-muscle relaxant: a type of medication often prescribed to reduce stress.
+muscle relaxant: a type of medication often prescribed to reduce muscle contractions, thus relieving pain.

 nerve: tissue that conveys sensation, temperature, and position information to the brain.